Oddy-Nuff-Da-Snow-Leopard/4window-wp/wp-content/plugins/q2w3-fixed-widget/readme.txt

 Yes, it is possible to fix more than one widget even if they are located in different sidebars.

+= How can I style a fixed element only while it is sticky? =

+Fixed elements carry the `FixedWidget__fixed_widget__pinned` class, which allows developers to change the styling only while the element is fixed.

 = How to prevent overlapping with the footer? =

-Go to WP admin area, Appearance -> Fixed Widget Options.
+Go to WP admin area, Appearance -> Fixed Widget.
 Here you can define the top and bottom margins.
 Set bottom margin value >= footer height.
 Check the result, please.
 If your footer height is changing from page to page it is better to use the `Stop ID` option.
 Here you need to provide the HTML tag ID.
 The position of that HTML element will determine the margin bottom value.
 For example, let's take the Twenty Sixteen default theme.
 The theme's footer container has an ID="colophon".
 In the `Stop Element Selectors` option I need to enter `#colophon`.

 = How to disable the plugin on mobile devices? =